wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 2.5 =
+New Export CSV functionality for Abandoned Products and Daily Summary Mails functionality for Smart Reporter Beta and compatibility with new versions of WooCommerce & WordPress, recommended upgrade.

 = 2.4 =
 New Cart Abandonment Related Widgets released for Smart Reporter Beta and compatibility with new version of WordPress, recommended upgrade.